nacho692/pa-dlna-chromecast/docs/source/usage.rst

 """"""""""""""""""""""""

-For a new DLNA device to be registered, ``pa-dlna`` must establish the network address to be used in the url that must be  advertised to the DLNA device in the ``SetAVTransportURI`` soap action, so that the DLNA device may initiate the HTTP session and start the streaming.
+For a new DLNA device to be registered, ``pa-dlna`` must establish the network address to be used in the URL that must be  advertised to the DLNA device in the ``SetAVTransportURI`` soap action, so that the DLNA device may initiate the HTTP session and start the streaming.
 This depends on which event triggered this
 registration: